yijunzhang0/Web-scraping-code/README.md

 - _tconst_release_YYYY-MM-DD.csv_: country of the release, date and location.

 ### Complete Workflow
-The script `scrape_imdb_titles.py` performs an automated process.
+The script `scrape_imdb_titles.py` performs a semi-automated process.
 First, check the main pages whether titles have streaming options.
 If not, the titles are skipped.
-If yes, collect relevant info on the main page such as the box office and metascore.
-To keep track, an output file is always saved even if the titles in the batch do not have streaming options.\
+If yes, collect relevant info on the main page such as the box office and metascore. \
 Second, for titles available for streaming, collect and save the award info, release info and company credits from the corresponding pages.
 The funcs are in parallel using `concurrent.futures.ThreadPoolExecutor`.

 # Collect data from Justwatch